California Searches And Warrants

 If officers insist on entering your home and searching without a warrant or with an incorrect warrant, voice your concerns politely but do not interfere with the search because you could be arrested.
 If another person is at the premises, ask if they will witness that you did not consent to the search being done.
 Be sure to obtain badge and identification number for all officers conducting the search and contact a lawyer as soon as possible.

-At the Law Offices of Donald J. Matson, we have the experience and resources to help you defend yourself against illegal search and seizure and can help you uphold your constitutional rights under the law.
+Criminal Defense Lawyer Don Matson has the experience and resources to help you defend yourself against illegal search and seizure and can help you uphold your constitutional rights under the law.
 Call today for a consultation at (626) 792-1900.